lerignoux/ComfyUI-Stable3DGen/README.md

  </div>

 Hi3DGen target at generating high-fidelity 3D geometry from images using normal maps as an intermediate representation.
 The framework addresses limitations in existing methods that struggle to reproduce fine-grained geometric details from 2D inputs.

-## News
-**[April 13, 2025]** 🚀 Hi3DGen v0.1 Released! 🔥🔥🔥 Hi3DGen-MV is still under training, we expect to release it by April 20th.
-Model Offloading for compatible 8 GB GPU memory is expected by April 17th.

 ## Installation
 Clone the repo: